transp-or/public_transportation/docs/source/examples/direct_scheduled_case_template/README.md

 `typical_objective_scale`, scalar or per-parameter `typical_parameter_scales`,
 and `optimizer_maxls`.
 The optimizer selector is `optimizer = "scipy"` by default; `optimizer = "biogeme_tr_bfgs"` is an optional comparison path and requires a separately verified Biogeme environment.
-The currently verified environment uses Python 3.14 with `biogeme==3.3.5` and `biogeme-optimization==0.0.11` (and therefore its compatible NumPy/Pandas versions) rather than the public package lockfile.
+The case owner must pin the revised Biogeme source (and `biogeme_optimization` separately when it is a separate distribution) to an immutable Git revision in the case `pyproject.toml` and `uv.lock`.
+Do not copy versions from an older pilot or rely on a moving branch; verify pandas 3 and both imports before selecting the optional optimizer.
 Both algorithms receive the same objective-and-gradient callback and must use separate checkpoints and result locations.
 The template contains syntactically valid illustrative values for `typical_objective_scale` and `typical_parameter_scales`; they are required case-owned inputs and must be replaced or justified before a scientific fit.
 The scaled-gradient values use Dennis--Schnabel